WHAT ARE YOUR HOURS OF OPERATION?

 IM GETTING SQUEALING/MICROPHONICS FROM THE GUITAR.
 WHAT SHOULD I DO?

 Most microphonics are caused by metal parts vibrating.
 We pot all of our new pickups in wax.
 On a Telecaster, it can be the steel bridge, or on a Strat, the baseplate that vibrates.
 Waxing the pickups can help.

 WHAT DOES A BLENDER POT DO?

 A Blender Pot will fade in the neck pickup to the bridge position and bridge pickup to the neck position.
 It can be used to get all of the sounds one may achieve from having two volume pots.
-With a Blender Pot, you can also achieve Telecaster-type tones with a Stratocaster, by getting Neck & Bridge together.
+With a Blender Pot, you can also make Telecaster-type tones with a Stratocaster, by getting Neck & Bridge together.

 WHAT VALUE CAPACITOR SHOULD I USE FOR TONE?

 The main caps used were .1mfd .05 and .02.
 We recommend that you experiment to see what suits your tastes.
 A Stronger cap (.1 mfd ) will do more and start rolling off highs at a lower frequency, a lower value cap (.0015 mfd ) will do less and start rolling off highs at a higher frequency.
 I use the cap on my guitars to make the treble strings sound thicker when soloing, I like the .0015 and call it a magic cap because it makes a Fender sound a little more like a Gibson.